semrush/intergalactic/website/docs/patterns/web-performance/web-performance.md

 tabName: Design
 ---

 After adding new features to your product, check whether the loading time fits into the recommendations.
-Download speed can be checked with [Speedcurve](https://speedcurve.com/) or[tool from Google](https://developers.google.com/speed/pagespeed/insights/).
+Download speed can be checked with [Speedcurve](https://speedcurve.com/) or [tool from Google](https://developers.google.com/speed/pagespeed/insights/).

 You can also read about the skeleton and spinner in the guides: